-This guide helps you choose the right mobile data collection tools for your needs.
+This guide helps you choose the right mobile data collection solutions for your needs.
 Choosing from among the dozens of platforms available can save time and money, and it can help capture the data you actually need.
 For more, please see our Mobile Data Collection webinar series.

 Data is an integral part of many technology-enabled development programs.
 Various companies and organizations have developed mobile applications and platforms that can help collect and analyze data, and choosing the right tool can set your program up for success.